di-one/D2MultiAccountManager/README.md

 # D2 MultiAccount Manager (D2MAM)

-D2MAM is a C# program for manage dofus2 accounts.
+D2MAM is a C# program for manage dofus2 accounts that adapts to the initiative of your characters.
+The application listens for packets that pass between the client and the server.

 ## Features
 * Click 5 Mouse Button for switch to next account window